The scale invariant scotogenic model: CDF-II $W$-boson mass and the 95 GeV excesses: Conclusion

 \section{Conclusion}

-In response to anomalies in the measurement of the $W$-mass at CDF-II, along with an observed excess around $\sim95$~GeV at LEP, CMS, and ATLAS, we conducted a study to address these issues within the framework of the SI-SCM model.
-This model, characterized by radiatively induced EWSB, not only accounts for light neutrino masses but also proposes a Majorana dark matter candidate, with predictions well within reach of collider experiments.
-We identified a viable parameter space where inert scalar masses explain the $W$-mass anomaly and the light dilaton $m_D \sim95$ GeV aligns with observations in that region.
-Under these assumptions, the dilaton might need to decay into invisible neutrinos.
-Using these parameter space, the di-Higgs production at LHC shows no enhancement compared to the SM.
-However, at $e^+e^-$ colliders, the double Higgsstrahlung cross-section varies between a reduction of 20\% and an enhancement of 70\% with respect to the SM cross-section.
+In response to anomalies observed in the measurement of the $W$-mass at CDF-II and an excess around $\sim95$~GeV reported by LEP, CMS, and ATLAS, we conducted a study within the framework of the SI-SCM model to address these issues.
+This model, characterized by radiatively induced EWSB, not only accommodates light neutrino masses but also proposes a Majorana dark matter candidate.
+Its predictions are well within the reach of collider experiments.
+We identified a viable parameter space where inert scalar masses can explain the $W$-mass anomaly, and the light dilaton with $m_{D}\sim95$~GeV aligns with the observations in that region.
+Under these assumptions, the dilaton might need to decay into invisible Majorana singlet fermions to address the excess (\ref{eq:muXX}) in the channels $\gamma\gamma~\&~b\bar{b}$.
+For this reason, the excesses considered in this study can be accommodated simultaneously at the $1\sigma$ level within a very small region of the parameter space, and at the $2\sigma$ level within a significant region.
+Within this parameter space, di-Higgs production at the LHC shows no enhancement compared to the SM.
+However, at $e^{+}e^{-}$ colliders, the double Higgsstrahlung cross-section varies from a reduction of 24\% to an enhancement of 46\% compared to the SM cross-section.

+\acknowledgements A.A. and M.L.B. were funded by the University of Sharjah under the research projects No 21021430107 ``\textit{Hunting for New Physics at Colliders}" and No 23021430135 ``\textit{Terascale Physics: Colliders vs Cosmology}."